markmead/hyperui/README.md

 ### eCommerce 🛍️

-Components that were originally part of the eCommerce category have been moved into the Application UI and Marketing categories.
+Components that were part of the eCommerce category have been moved into the Application UI and Marketing categories.

 ## Contributing

-You can contribute by adding new components, fixing bugs or improving the documentation.
+Contributions, including new components, bug fixes, or documentation improvements, are welcomed.
 Please create an issue before starting any work.
-Once you get approval on your issue, you can create a new branch and submit your changes in a PR.
-Please note that all PRs need to be reviewed.
+After receiving approval on your issue, you can create a new branch and submit your changes in a PR.
+Note that all PRs require review.

-A [detailed contributing guide](https://www.hyperui.dev/blog/how-to-contribute) on how to contribute including examples of adding new components is available on the HyperUI [blog](https://www.hyperui.dev/blog).
+A [detailed contributing guide](https://www.hyperui.dev/blog/how-to-contribute), including examples of adding new components, is available on the HyperUI [blog](https://www.hyperui.dev/blog).

 ## License